TAKE ACTION NOW: Tell your senators to support the WIC Act!

 As the relevant committees in Congress draft a reauthorization bill, please utilize the following resources from the National WIC Association to advocate for opportunities to enhance WIC’s quality nutrition services.

-In August 2019, Senators Bob Casey (D-PA) and Susan Collins (R-ME) introduced the Wise Investment in our Children Act (WIC Act).
+In March 2021, Representatives Rosa DeLauro (D-Conn.), Jennifer Gonzalez-Colon (R-Puerto Rico), Linda Sanchez (D-Calif.), Kim Schrier (D-Wash.), and Don Young (R-Alaska) Senators Bob Casey (D-Penn.) and Susan Collins (R-Maine) introduced the Wise Investment in our Children Act (WIC Act).
 NWA endorses this legislation, which would permit states to: (1) extend postpartum women’s eligibility to two years; (2) extend child eligibility to age six or the beginning of kindergarten; and (3) extend infant certifications to two years.

 NWA will continue to provide resources to support your advocacy.
 As you engage legislators and other stakeholders in your community, please consult these resources: